KDE/kstars/README.md

 e.g. reflect changes to the codebase made after you cloned or updated your own KStars copy.
 This is a significant topic you can Google, but the following instructions work most of the time.

+Note that this is done before you create your merge request, when you are the only one seeing your code changes.
+Once you have started your merge request, your code is "public" and instead of rebasing, you should follow the merge procedure below.

 ```
 cd ~/Projects/kstars
 git checkout master